 Skip to main content

-Infercom provides access to vision-capable models through the Global Model Catalog, allowing users to process both text and images.
+Infercom provides access to vision-capable models on our EU sovereign infrastructure, allowing you to process both text and images with full data sovereignty.
 These models analyze images and generate context-aware text responses.
-Learn how to query Infercom vision models using either the SambaNova SDK or OpenAI Python client.

 Make a query with an image